Kathy Karpan: Gubernatorial and senatorial campaigns

 In 1996, a poll paid for by the Democratic Senatorial Campaign Committee showed Karpan leading John Barrasso, Dan Sullivan, and Eli Bebout in that year's United States Senate election.
 The poll also showed that she had name recognition among 92 percent of people and was viewed by 81 percent of people as an effective public servant.
 On April 3, Karpan informally announced that she would seek the Democratic nomination for the Senate seat held by retiring Republican Senator Alan Simpson.
 She formally announced her campaign on June 24.
 During the campaign, Senate Minority Leader Tom Daschle and Senator Bob Kerrey campaigned for Karpan.
 She won the Democratic nomination against Mickey Kalinay.
 During the general election, The New York Times remarked that Karpan was "running a surprisingly strong race", despite the state's Republican-leaning electorate.
 She espoused conservative positions, including fiscal responsibility and a smaller role for the federal government.
-She and her opponent, Republican Mike Enzi, both received an A rating from the National Rifle Association (NRA), indicating a strong record of supporting gun rights and the Second Amendment.
+She and her opponent, Republican Mike Enzi, both received an A rating from the NRA Political Victory Fund (NRA-PVF), indicating a strong record of supporting gun rights and the Second Amendment.
 Karpan found the NRA's endorsement to be "very heartening".
 She battled Republican efforts to label her as a "national Democrat" or "Clinton Democrat", instead referring to herself as a "Wyoming Democrat".
 However, she supported abortion rights, a liberal position.
 Karpan ultimately lost to Enzi, who successfully associated Karpan with Clinton and gained votes from supporters of Bob Dole during that year's presidential election.
 Karpan raised $927,949 in contributions and ended the campaign with a balance of $24,919.
 Enzi had raised $911,153 and ended his campaign with a balance of $121,587 in cash and $29,000 in debt.